Diyckstra/terraform-provider-deyckstra/website/docs/d/route53_zone.md

 hosted zone.
 You have to use `zone_id` or `name`, not both of them.
 The given filter must match exactly one hosted zone.
 If you use `name` field for private hosted zone, you need to add `private_zone` field to `true`

-* `zone_id` - (Optional) The hosted zone id of the desired hosted zone.

-* `name` - (Optional) The hosted zone name of the desired hosted zone.
+* `name` - (Optional) The name of the desired hosted zone.
 * `private_zone` - (Optional) Used with `name` field to get a private hosted zone.
-* `vpc_id` - (Optional) Used with `name` field to get a private hosted zone associated with the vpc_id (in this case, private_zone is not mandatory).
 * `tags` - (Optional) Used with `name` field.
 Map of tags, each pair of which must exactly match a pair on the desired hosted zone.
+* `vpc_id` - (Optional) Used with `name` field to get a private hosted zone associated with the vpc_id (in this case, private_zone is not mandatory).
+* `zone_id` - (Optional) The ID of the desired hosted zone.

-## Attributes Reference
+## Attribute Reference

 ### Supported attributes

-All of the argument attributes are also exported as result attributes.
 This data source will complete the data by populating any fields that are not included in the configuration with the data for the selected hosted zone.

-The following attribute is additionally exported:
+In addition to all arguments above, the following attributes are exported:

 * `arn` - The Amazon Resource Name (ARN) of the hosted zone.
 * `caller_reference` - Caller Reference of the hosted zone.